 Watching the saga of Hurricane Harvey unravel on TV, I’ve seen people risk their lives to save strangers and their pets.
 I guess we all take risks, although some seem more heroic or reckless than others.
 Are you a risk-taker?
 For me, vocal auditions were the scariest risks, and then later getting up on stage and singing, realizing some people in the audience might think my voice stinks.
 Or I might forget the words.
 Never happened, fortunately.

 What is your comfort level when it comes to risks?
 I met a young woman yesterday who had fallen off her son’s dirt bike and injured her shoulder and hand badly.
-Dirt bikes are definitely out of my comfort zone.
-What is the biggest risk you’ve ever taken?
+Dirt bikes are definitely out of my comfort zone, but I know that a lot of people love them and enjoy the thrill of riding one.
+If you are one of these people, you may want to take a look at how you can personalize your dirt bike so that it has even more sentimental and personal value to you.
+Otherwise, what is the biggest risk you’ve ever taken?
 Was it on a physical or personal level?
 Have you regretted your timidity and wish you’d plunged in and given the endeavor a chance?

 Please leave a comment to enter to win this lovely and useful Amish-made Quillow from Lancaster County, PA, plus a signed book.
 Your choice of newly released A Letter from Lancaster County, or one of my novels from the Legacy of Lancaster Trilogy: Leaving Lancaster, it’s sequel Pennsylvania Patchwork, or Forever Amish.
 Winner has three days to respond.
 US and Canada.